argenz/bb-lectures-downloader/README.md

 # bb-rec-scraper

 This scraper uses selenium webdriver for Google Chrome.
+Hence, you need to have Google Chrome installed.

 To run:
 1. Download the repository